Andrey Yuryevich Tatarinov: Biography

-From 2010 to 2012 - Member of the Public Chamber of the third composition.
-Was a member of several committees: on the development of civil society (with decisive vote) on International Relations and Freedom of conscience, on Regional Development and Local Government (in an advisory capacity).
-Entered into an inter-commission working group on child and youth policy.
+From 2010 to 2012, Tatarinov was a member of the Civic Chamber of the Russian Federation.
+He was a member of several committees: on the development of civil society (with the right to veto); on interethnic relations and freedom of conscience; on regional development and local self-government (in an advisory capacity).
+He was member of the inter-commission working group on childhood issues and youth policy.

-Was part of a group of observers during the second round of Ukrainian presidential election in February 2010.
+Tatarinov was a member of the observer group during the second round of 2010 Ukrainian presidential election.

-In February 2010, in Chișinău at the Russian Diaspora "round table" in Moldova, dedicated to the problems of historical falsifications, opposed the creation of the country's special commission of inquiry and evaluation of the crimes of totalitarian communist regime.
+In February 2010, at a roundtable discussion of the Russian diaspora in Moldova in Chișinău dedicated to the problems of historical falsifications, he spoke out against the creation of a special commission to investigate and evaluate the crimes of the Soviet Union.

-On 3 June 2010, he issued a statement condemning the position of the Human Rights Commissioner of Russia Vladimir Lukin, announced the suspension of cooperation with the Ministry of Internal Affairs due to arrests the shares of the "Strategy-31" on Triumph Square 31 May 2010.
+On 3 June 2010, he issued a statement condemning the position of Commissioner for Human Rights Vladimir Lukin, who announced the suspension of cooperation with the Ministry of Internal Affairs in connection with the arrests at the Strategy-31 rally on Triumfalnaya Square on 31 May 2010.

 In July 2010, supported the idea of the return the course of Basic military training in Moscow schools: "In our country, every young person should be able to keep guns in their hands and shoot straight out of it".

-He was arrest on 1 November 2010 for participating in an unsanctioned rally at the Embassy of Japan, against Tokyo's reaction on the visit of Russian President Dmitry Medvedev to the Kuril Islands.
+On 1 November 2010, Tatarinov was arrested for participating in an unauthorized protest at the Embassy of Japan in Moscow against Tokyo's response to Russian President Dmitry Medvedev's visit to the Kuril Islands.

-On 8 November 2010, Andrey Tatarinov urged not to link Young Guard with the attack on Oleg Kashin occurring 6 November: "Don't represent our political debate as an excuse for criminality.
-We wish a speedy recovery to Oleg and return to the system".
-A day later, at an extraordinary joint session of three specialized commissions of the Public Chamber has suggested not to use the situation for political gain Yevgenia Albats, due to attacks by "climate of intolerance in society created by pro-Kremlin youth organizations" and demanded the resignation of Vasily Yakemenko, the head of Federal Agency for Youth Affairs "Rosmolodezh".
+On 8 November 2010, Tatarinov made a public appeal not to associate the Young Guard with the attack on Oleg Kashin on 6 November: "Our political discussion should not be presented as a pretext for criminal activity.
+We wish Oleg a speedy recovery and return to duty."
+A day later, at an extraordinary joint meeting of the three relevant commissions of the Civic Chamber, Yevgenia Albats attributed the attack to "an atmosphere of intolerance in society created by pro-Kremlin youth organizations" and demanded the resignation of Federal Agency for Youth Affairs head Vasily Yakemenko; Tatarinov accused her of exploiting the situation to advance her political goals.

-In January 2011, has become one of the signatories of the manifesto for the establishment of Lev Gumilev Center (document was also signed by the philosopher Alexander Sekackii, Avraham Shmulevich publicist, writer Roman Bagdasarov and others).
+In January 2011, Tatarinov became a signatory of the manifesto establishing the Lev Gumilev Center along with other public figures, such as philosopher Alexander Sekatsky, publicist Avraam Shmulevich, and writer Roman Bagdasarov.